BrandonHe/sdl_evolution/proposals/nnnn-add-setMediaPlayMode.md

 <function name="SetMediaPlayMode” messagetype="request">
     <description>Sets the play mode of the media player.</description>
     <param name=“repeatMode” type="Common.RepeatMode" mandatory="false">
       <description>Sets the repeat mode of the Media app connected via SDL.
-The available cycle mode is “ONE”, “LIST”, ALL” and “NOT_SUPPORT”.</description>
+The available repeat mode is “ONE”, “LIST”, ALL” and “NOT_SUPPORT”.</description>
       <description>If this param is not provided, or is set to “NOT_SUPPORT”, the HU system may hide the button or set the button as unable.</description>
     </param>
     <param name=“shuffleMode" type="Common.ShuffleMode" mandatory=“false”>